aymafayez/ING-APP/README.md

 Task :-

 Write a mobile application that can price a basket of goods in a number of different currencies.
-The application shall allow to purchase the following goods, all priced in EUR:
+The application shall allow to purchase the following goods, all priced in EUR:-

 -Peas - 0.95 EUR per bag
 -Eggs - 2.1 EUR per dozen
 -Beans - 0.73 EUR per can